bhuvangolhar/Data-Structures-and-Algorithms/Loops/for_loop.md

   // loop body
 }

-● Explanation of Parts :

-● Initialization → Runs once at the beginning; usually used to declare and set a loop variable.

-● Condition → Checked before each iteration.
-If true, the loop executes; if false, the loop ends.

-● Update → Executed after each iteration, generally used to modify the loop variable (e.g., increment or decrement).
+● Explanation of Parts :● Update → Executed after each iteration, generally used to modify the loop variable (e.g., increment or decrement).

 {
  public static void main(String[] args)